isomerpages/moe-punggolsec/_canteen-matters/School Canteen Advertisement.md

 **School Information**
 Our School has student population of 1277 and staff strength of 170.

-**Canteen Operating Hours**   Friday, 7:30am to 3:30pm during School Term.
+**Canteen Operating Hours**
+Monday to Friday, 7:30am to 3:30pm during School Term.
 The canteen operator may be required to operate on other days as required by the school.

 **Contract Period**
 1 Oct to 31 December 2023